1KE-JI/UPFT/readme.md

 Step 1: Use vllm for sampling

-Step 2: Run command below to train from a 7B model on 8 A100 GPUs.
+Step 2: Run command below to train from a 7B model.

 ```bash
 bash scripts/train_sft.sh